 - Flights to / from the United States

 - Other incidental costs

-Mr. Bryant received a BS degree in environmental science and certification in GIS technologies from the University of Southern Maine.
-Mr. Bryant is also completing his MS in education through the University of Southern Maine.
-Mr. Bryant has a variety of field work and laboratory experience in the fields of marine biology and environmental science, partnering with NOAA, Casco Bay Estuary Partnership, Friends of Casco Bay, University of Tampa, University of Hawaii Manoa, & University of Southern Maine, Dept. of Inland Fisheries & Wildlife.
+Corey Jones received a BS degree in environmental science and certification in GIS technologies from the University of Southern Maine.
+Corey is also completing his MS in education through the University of Southern Maine.
+Corey has a variety of field work and laboratory experience in the fields of marine biology and environmental science, partnering with NOAA, Casco Bay Estuary Partnership, Friends of Casco Bay, University of Tampa, University of Hawaii Manoa, & University of Southern Maine, Dept. of Inland Fisheries & Wildlife.
 His research ranges from oceanographic data collection and analysis off the coast of Hawaii, spatial & temporal diets of rainbow smelt in the Penobscot River Estuary, water quality analysis, marine invertebrate zoology/ecology, and access to environmental education in the Casco Bay watershed.

-Mr. Bryant enjoys hiking, surfing, being on the coast, and camping in his free time.
-You can usually find his trusty companion, Charles Darwin (american bulldog) by his side on his outdoor excursions.
+Corey enjoys hiking, surfing, being on the coast, and camping in his free time.
+You can usually find his trusty companion, Charles Darwin (American Bulldog) by his side on his outdoor excursions.

 Students live in Thornton Academy’s modern dormitories in double placement.
 The dormitories have bathrooms, laundry, kitchen, and lounges for studying and socializing.
 Staying in the dorm is one of the most important and fun parts of the program.
 Hang out with your new friends and practice your conversational English.